juvenn/pool-test/README.md

-We encountered issues with commons-pool2 version 2.0, where redis connection could not be acquired after redis server restarted, throwing `NoSuchElementException: Waiting timeout on idle objects.`.
+We encountered issues with commons-pool2 version 2.0, where redis connection could not be acquired after redis server restarted, throwing `NoSuchElementException: Waiting timeout on idle objects`.

 ## Run test